 \subsection{Results}

 Results for the simulation analysis are shown in Table~\ref{ref:table_results}.
 The rows for Experiment 2 report averages for cases where the true number of construals ranges from $2$ to $4$, which is the number of construals estimated by most empirical studies (\cite{sotoudeh_dimaggio_2023}, p.\ 1842).
-Appendix~\ref{app:extra_results} presents results separately across true numbers of construals.
+Appendix~\ref{app:reanalyses} presents results separately across the true number of construals.